dext/guides/slack.md

 ## Statuses

-Please use statuses only as means to communicate availability with the other team members.
-The two most commonly used statuses should be ":palm_tree: Vacationing" and ":face_with_thermometer: Out Sick".
-Occasionally it might be good to set a custom status if you're working weird hours or harder to reach.
+The two most commonly used statuses should be "🌴 Vacationing" and “🤒 Out sick".

-When you set your status to ":palm_tree: Vacationing", always edit the default text and say when you'll be back, e.g. "Vacationing (back on Sept 25th)".
-This will be very convenient for people who want to contact you as they'll immediately see when you'll be back.
-In addition to this, feel free to use Slack's feature to automatically remove the vacationing status on a certain date.
+Please use statuses only as means to communicate availability or if your current situation is atypical.
+If you are always working remotely, there is no point in setting "🏡 Working Remotely".
+Also, avoid setting status only as a joke.

-Set a status only if your current situation is untypical and you want to communicate this to the rest of the team.
-If you are always working remotely, there is no point in setting ":house: Working Remotely".
-Also, please avoid setting status only to be cute or funny – they should be used to communicate availability with the team, not express moods.
+When you set your status to "🌴 Vacationing", edit the default text to add when you'll be back, e.g. "Vacationing (back on Sept 25th)".
+This is very useful for people who want to contact you as they'll immediately see when you'll be back.

 ## Still got questions?